So you want to get ripped? Or jacked, shredded, cut, buff (choose your adjective!).

 So you need to build muscle too…

-Your training programme should focus on all the major muscle groups: legs, back, arms and shoulders, chest and abs.
-As with any training programme, try to focus on one or two muscle groups per training session, and have a training sessions for each of the muscle groups every week.
+Your training program should focus on all the major muscle groups: legs, back, arms and shoulders, chest and abs.
+As with any training program, try to focus on one or two muscle groups per training session, and have a training session for each of the muscle groups every week.

 Alternatively, if you’re not able to train several times a week, aim to complete a full-body workout twice a week.

 You’re trying to build lean muscle mass quickly to avoid losing too much size from your fat burning efforts.
 So lifting light weights with high repetitions isn’t the way to go, as this doesn’t increase muscle mass effectively.